Before you pack, check this list of items prohibited from entering particular countries and regions.

 Log in to your online account and complete the following documents:

-- Optional insurance forms for extra cover in the rare case your shipment is lost or suffers damage.
+- Optional insurance forms for extra cover in the rare case your delivery shipment is lost or suffers damage.

 Whether arriving from the European Union or the rest of the world, you can import personal effects into Switzerland duty-free.
 But they must be in used condition and purchased at least six months before arrival.
-Plus, you must be present in Switzerland before your shipment arrives.
+Plus, you must be present in Switzerland before your delivery shipment arrives.

-FAQs about shipping from UK to Switzerland
+FAQs about how to send belongings to Switzerland

 Follow these steps:

-- Grab a quick free quote on our website for an itemised breakdown of costs for your entire shipping journey.
+- Grab a quick free quote on our website for an itemised breakdown of costs for your entire delivery journey.
 Place your order, pay the deposit and select a date so we can drop off any packing materials you have ordered.